 Legal Issues Identified

 All of the legal issued identified by the system or user.
-Legal Issues will be mapped to standardized lists, such as Open Referral.)
+(Issue List discussion above.)

 Legal Issues Identified by System

 If the portal or system has the capability to determine legal issues based on user interactions, the legal issues identified can be marked as having been system generated.
+(Issue List discussion above.)

 Legal Issues Identified by User

 If the portal or system does not have the capability of determining legal issues or if the user also has the ability to self-identify their legal issue, this data element will mark the legal issue as having been user identified.
+(Issue List discussion above.)

+Non-Legal Issue

+(The Problem Identification Module has a corresponding Attribute)

+Non-Legal Issues Identified

+(Issue List discussion above.)

+Non-Legal Issues Identified by System

+(Issue List discussion above.)

+Non-Legal Issues Identified by User

+(Issue List discussion above.)

 Financial Eligibility Prediction Input

 (The Solutions Options Module has a corresponding Attribute.)

-User May Meets Financial Eligibility
+User May Meet Financial Eligibility

-Other modules in the portal or system may determine financial eligibility for referred users, such as income requirements, etc..
-This message indicates to the Assistance Module that the user does meeting financial eligibility for Provider's services.
+Other modules in the portal or system may determine financial eligibility for referred users, such as income requirements, etc. This message indicates to the Assistance Module that the user does meet financial eligibility for Provider's services.
 "Provider Eligibility Requirements" will be consulted to determine which Providers are presented to the user for selection.
 Based on how eligibility is determined, the Provider systems may place differing levels of confidence in this determination.

 User May Not Meet Financial Eligibility

-Other modules in the portal or system may determine financial eligibility for referred users, such as income requirements, etc..
-This message indicates to the Assistance Module that the user does meeting financial eligibility for Provider's services.
+Other modules in the portal or system may determine financial eligibility for referred users, such as income requirements, etc. This message indicates to the Assistance Module that the user does not meet financial eligibility for Provider's services.
 "Provider Eligibility Requirements" will be consulted to determine which Providers are presented to the user for selection.
 Based on how eligibility is determined, the Provider systems may place differing levels of confidence in this determination.

-Financial Eligibility Prediction Output
+Financial Eligibility Prediction

-User May Meets Financial Eligibility
+User May Meet Financial Eligibility

-The portal or system may determine financial eligibility for referred users, such as income requirements, etc..
-This message indicates that the user does meeting financial eligibility for Provider's services.
+The portal or system may determine financial eligibility for referred users, such as income requirements, etc. This message indicates that the user does meet financial eligibility for Provider's services.
 Based on how eligibility is determined, the Provider systems may place differing levels of confidence in this determination.

 User May Not Meet Financial Eligibility

-The portal or system may determine financial eligibility for referred users, such as income requirements, etc..
-This message indicates that the user is not eligible for services requiring financial eligibility, however, may be sent to the Provider for other services.
+The portal or system may determine financial eligibility for referred users, such as income requirements, etc. This message indicates that the user is not eligible for services requiring financial eligibility, however, may be sent to the Provider for other services.
 Based on how eligibility is determined, the Provider systems may place differing levels of confidence in this determination.

 User Financial Eligibility Not Determined